alexdlaird/pyngrok/docs/integrations.rst

         ports:
           - 4040:4040

-To launch the container with Docker Compose, execute:
+Then launch the container with:

 .. code-block:: shell